My Lands: Runes

 Runes are magic stones providing a passive bonus to players by means of engraving runic signs on the Artifacts.
 In order to rob runes in Stonehenges and perform magic rites, one needs to study the second level of the Alchemy science first.
 Runes can also be arranged in magical words.
 Special combinations of runes if engraved on an Artifact provide additional game bonuses to Heroes.
 Each runic word is meant for only 1 certain type of artifact (sword, armor, etc.) and remains inactive if engraved on an artifact of a different type.

 Interaction between players

 My Lands provides a broad array of interactive tools and possibilities for cooperation between players.
 The game features a global map with cities, in-game post, trading at the auction and market.
 Players' clan unions can be officially at war or sign a truce.
 Players can also become mentors for other players and help them master the art of developing a flourishing kingdom.

 Platforms and technologies

 My Lands is supported by all Windows browsers and compatible with OS X. It is also available for Android and iOS.
-Its Steam version was launched back in 2014.
-The main distinctive feature of My Lands on this platform lies within the possibility to purchase DLC packages of services and artifacts, usually at amazing discount prices when on sale.
-There is also a big game community dedicated to My Lands on Steam.
+Its Steam version was released in 2014, along with several DLC packages.
+There is also a community dedicated to My Lands on Steam.